Creativity is always a leap of faith. You’re faced with a blank page, a blank easel, or an empty stage. – Julia Cameron

-All I needed were three boards, a hinge and something to rest the pictures on.
-I was pretty sure I had all I needed in my stash of reclaimed materials and hardware.
+All I needed were three boards, a hinge, and something to rest the pictures on.
+I possessed these items within my stash of reclaimed materials and hardware, I moved forward.
 As I was letting the idea percolate, I spotted an old TV stand that had belonged to my husband’s grandmother.
 We used it for a number of years as a TV stand, but those days were gone.
-The stand was was collecting dust looking for a new life.
+The stand was collecting dust looking for a new life.

 Easels Made Easy

 As I looked it over, I realized it had all of the elements I needed to make two nice wood easels.
 No cutting needed.
 I used every part of the stand except the shelf that was below where the TV sat.
 The shelf will no doubt find a new home in another project.